Corneliaryas/video-player/README.md

 Accessibility is far from perfect, would need to update to better semantic use of divs/buttons.

-I made the style and basic funtionality for custom video controls but could not get the functionality to work properly when updating to play a new video file.
-Something to do with how React renders and updates components when a state or prop changes.

 ## View it live:
 https://upbeat-ardinghelli-b5bb12.netlify.app/